cmader/HttpClient-WearOS/README.md

 HttpClient is an app that is currently available for Garmin (on the [connect iq store](https://apps.garmin.com/apps/da241207-e929-4cdf-9662-11ab17ffd70d)) and Wear OS based smartwatches (as APK [here](https://github.com/cmader/HttpClient-WearOS)).
-It allows you to send HTTP GET requests from your watch to configurable URLs.
+It allows you to send HTTP GET requests from your watch to configurable URLs (also called _endpoints_).
 You can give these requests a custom name and organize them in a hierarchy which is browsable on the watch in a convenient way.

 The app has been developed with home automation use cases in mind where certain actions can be triggered by issuing an HTTP GET request to a local server that controls various appliances.
 However, numerous other use cases are imaginable as well.

-## Description
+## Endpoints Definition

 As an input, the app requires an **Endpoints Definition** which is a textual description of all the requests that should be selectable on the watch.
 Here's an example: